Tax Guide to Cryptocurrency Investments

 The IRS has been ramping up enforcement of crypto taxation.
 As a result, there have been some recent changes to how cryptocurrency transactions are handled.

-First of all, if you look at the latest version of Form 1040, you'll notice that there is now a place to report your cryptocurrency gains and losses, as well as your income in the form of cryptocurrency.
+First of all, if you look at the latest version of Form 1040, you'll notice that there is a place to report your cryptocurrency gains and losses, as well as your income in the form of cryptocurrency.
+It is in a different place from previous years, so be sure you don't miss it.

 You use Form 8949 to itemize your transactions.
 Include the dates of purchase and sale, your cost basis, and your gain or loss.
 Once you've filled out that form, you enter the appropriate information on Schedule D.